Vtekickedinyo/sway.config/README.md

 Various Sway configurations I have added to my machine.

 ~ Tired of manually taking Screenshots from cli via grimshot?
-We can add binding to your config: use super+shift+a w s to capture (a) selected area (w) active window & (s) screen
+Add bindings to your config: use super+shift+a w s to capture (a) selected area (w) active window & (s) screen
  Follow [instructions](https://raw.githubusercontent.com/Vtekickedinyo/sway.config/refs/heads/main/sway.config) for sway config for screenshot keybinds.

 ~ Want to skip manually opening your config file?
 Use foot as terminal + nano as editor?